Typhoon (novella): Plot summary

-Captain MacWhirr sails the SS Nan-Shan, a British-built steamer running under the Siamese flag, into a typhoon—a mature tropical cyclone of the northwestern part of the Pacific Ocean.
-Other characters include the young Jukes—most probably an alter ego of Conrad from the time he had sailed under captain John McWhirr—and Solomon Rout, the chief engineer.
-While Macwhirr, who, according to Conrad, "never walked on this Earth"—is emotionally estranged from his family and crew, and though he refuses to consider an alternative course to skirt the typhoon, his indomitable will in the face of a superior natural force elicits grudging admiration.
+Captain MacWhirr sails the Nan-Shan, a British-built steamer running under the Siamese flag, into a typhoon—a mature tropical cyclone of the northwestern part of the Pacific Ocean.
+Other characters include the young Jukes—most probably an alter ego of Conrad from the time he had sailed under captain John McWhir—and Solomon Rout, the chief engineer.
+While MacWhirr, who, according to Conrad, "never walked on this Earth"—is emotionally estranged from his family and crew, and though he refuses to consider an alternative course to skirt the typhoon, his indomitable will in the face of a superior natural force elicits grudging admiration.

 Analysis

-Conrad "broke new ground" by showing the ways a steam ship differs from a sailing vessel, an historic shift occurring at the time.
-For example how the crew were broken into "sailors and firemen" [engineers]; the unromantic labors of Hackett and Beal; the captain as a mirror of his ship, isolated from nature and lacking the power of imagination.
+Conrad "broke new ground" by showing the ways a steam ship differs from a sailing vessel, an historic shift occurring at the time: for example how the crew are broken into "sailors and firemen [engineers]"; the unromantic labours of Hackett and Beal; and the captain as a mirror of his ship, isolated from nature and lacking the power of imagination.

 Stylistically, Conrad made "perhaps the most celebrated ellipsis in modern short fiction".
-At the end of chapter V the story reaches a climactic point, the ship barely makes it into the eye of the typhoon and faces a final challenge to exit the storm through the eye wall.
+At the end of chapter V the story reaches a climactic point, when the ship barely makes it into the eye of the typhoon and faces a final challenge to exit the storm through the eye wall: